willianathompson/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 To join the Windows 10 VM to the Domain, right-click This PC, select Properties, and click Change settings next to the computer name.
-In the System Properties window, click Change, select Domain, and enter the domain name (e.g., example.com).
+In the System Properties window, click Change, select Domain, and enter the domain name (mydomain.com).
 Enter domain admin credentials when prompted, click OK, and restart the VM.
 After the restart, the Windows 10 VM will be part of the domain.